-Update: January 2014.
+Update 2014.
 Some of our alumnae are now playing with the Stamford Stampede, regularly or occasionally.
 It's a team of mixed experience and ability, and the competition is just as varied.
 We know how hard it is to organize and maintain a team like this, so we admire the women in charge and wish the whole team continued success.
 We don't know whether there is any room on the roster, but you can probably obtain contact information from Susan Hynes, Nora Hynes, Heather Parker, Megan Peterson or Caitlin McDonough.

 The Stamford Spinnakers, an ice hockey program for girls and women in Stamford CT, came into being in 1998, shortly after the US Women's Team won gold in the Nagano Olympics.
-For the next ten years, girls (ages 7-18) from all over Fairfield County joined in a "Girls Spring Hockey" program hosted by the Spinnakers.
+For the next ten years, girls (ages 7-18) from all over Fairfield County joined in a "Girls Spring Hockey" program hosted by the Spinnakers at Terry Conners Rink.
 This was instrumental in strengthening girls hockey clubs and teams in the public high schools of many nearby towns, but the schools of Stamford were not ready to host girls ice hockey in those years.
-So, from 1998 through 2010, the Stamford Spinnakers independently hosted an active and competitive team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.
+So, from 1998 through 2010, the Stamford Spinnakers independently campaigned an active* and competitive* team for local high school girls, many of whom went on to play intercollegiate and adult recreational hockey, some of whom are still playing and/or coaching hockey today.

 Ice hockey is a great sport for girls, and we would love to see it revived in Stamford.